mypdns/matrix/README.md

 Each sub-folder of `sources` should contain its own README which in short describes what the list is all about and the criteria to add a domain into it's `domain.list` or `wildcard.list`.
-Each categories are explained in [Matrix Source Files](source/README.md).
+Each category is explained in [Matrix Source Files](source/README.md).

 ## Submitting

-To report problematic websites, please create a new issue for each domains.
+To report problematic websites, please create a new issue for each domain.
 You will need to provide the URL and a screenshot for evidence.

 ## The Matrix

 For the Adult filtering, please refer to the [README](source/README.md)

-**Intro**: The difference between files inside `source/category_name` is that, with [RPZ][RPZ] We do not nessesarily need to apply any found subdomain records, as wildcard is recognized as a valid blacklist record.
+**Intro**: The difference between files inside `source/category_name` is that, with [RPZ][RPZ] we do not necessarily need to apply all found subdomain records, as wildcard is recognized as a valid blacklist record.
-This allow us to use only two types of record sheets `wildcard.list` and `domain.list`, this is also the explanation for why you haven't seen a hosts file within our source list.
+This is allowing us to use only two types of record sheets `wildcard.list` and `domain.list`, this is also the explanation for why you haven't seen a hosts ([RFC:953][RFC953]) file within our source list.

-So to use hour records with a non [RPZ][RPZ] recognizing system such as Pi-hole and `/etc/hosts` or for Windose `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.
+To use My Privacy DNS's records Matrix with a non [RPZ][RPZ] recognizing system, such as Pi-hole and `/etc/hosts` or for Windows `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.